 I’ve never heard of Lasagna Gardening until now and I find the whole theory incredibly interesting.
 And I’d love to try it.
 Doing a little “digging” on the internet, I also found this article from Back Yard Boss about the easy process of Lasagna Gardening.

 My first harvest of the lettuce was used in this Italian Salad.
-Whole Foods had some beautiful yellow heirloom tomatoes, and the rest of the ingredients were things I had on hand…green olives, shaved Parmesan, toasted pine nuts. and some home made Mozzarella cheese that my friend Heather gave me.
+Whole Foods had some beautiful yellow heirloom tomatoes, and the rest of the ingredients were things I had on hand…green olives, shaved Parmesan, toasted pine nuts. and some home made Mozzarella cheese.

 I tossed it with this Sweet Red Wine Vinaigrette sweetened with honey.
 We thought it was a great salad.